Jacob Punnoose: Career

-He became the City Police Commissioner of Trivandrum and Kozhikode, Joint Excise Commissioner, Zonal IG of Trivandrum and Kozhikode, Intelligence IG, Additional DGP (Training) and Intelligence DGP.
+He became the City Police Commissioner of Thiruvananthapuram and Kozhikode, Joint Excise Commissioner, Zonal IG of Thiruvananthapuram and Kozhikode, Intelligence IG, Additional DGP (Training) and Intelligence DGP.
 He was the Vigilance Director.
 He was the chairman Kerala Police Act Review Committee.
 He was appointed DGP of law and order in Kerala on 26 November 2008.
 He was a member of 1975 IPS Batch.

 Personal life

 He belongs to the Kurudamannil family.
-His parents are K.C.
-Punnoose and Annamma.Prof.
-Rebecca Msc.
-Mphil. is his wife.
-The couple have two children: Punnoose Jacob and Thomas Jacob.
+Rebecca is his wife.
+The couple have two children.